Montgomery51/Final-Project-/README.md

 * Once the code is loaded....sit back and enjoy all the solar tracking goodness!
 * Seriously it should totally work now....
-* If not I suggest checking all the connections and greound wires
+* If not I suggest checking all the connections and ground wires
 * Also if using those fun little jumper wires i suggest checking ---each and every--- connection

   The original code from Ingeimaks assigned values to the photoresistors top left top right and bot left and bot right.
 I also did this the difference in our code is that they chose to use their complete analog input and then take an average of those values. (this works but the tracker is jumpy and constantly moves wasting power).
 I took their code as seen below